Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Introduction

 This parametrization of the score, while limiting its expressivity, will easily allow us to compute time derivatives of the energy---a critical component to perform TI along the diffusion process.
 The TI calculation efficiently estimates the ratio of partition function of turning on the interactions of the Hamiltonian.
 However, because we can analytically calculate the partition function of the non-interacting system as well, our methodology yields the partition function of the target Hamiltonian.
 We call our method Neural TI.

 We demonstrate our methodology on computer simulations of a condensed-phase, many-body system: the Lennard-Jones (LJ) liquid.
 The particles are confined to a box with periodic boundary conditions, leading to topological constraints on the DDM addressed further below.
 The latent space consists of the ideal-gas system: particles that carry kinetic energy, but do not interact.
-The DDM thereby interpolates between interacting and non-interacting system, whose trajectories model the dynamics of a time-dependent force-field $- \nabla U_t^\theta$.
+The DDM thereby interpolates between interacting and non-interacting system, whose interpolating densities correspond to the Boltzmann densities of time-dependent machine learned potential $U_t^\theta$.
 See Figure \ref{fig:summary} for a schematic summary of the proposed approach.
 We validate Neural TI on accurate calculations of the excess chemical potential.
-For the first time, we report accurate free-energy differences of coupling an entire liquid, totalling 600 degrees of freedom.
+We report accurate free-energy differences of coupling all LJ interactions starting from the ideal gas, without relying on simulations at interpolating Hamiltonians.

-\section{Thermodynamic integration}
+\paragraph*{Thermodynamic integration}

 Suppose now that $U_\lambda$ is a one-parameter family of potentials, and $Z_\lambda = \int\text{d}x\,e^{-\beta U_\lambda(x)}=e^{-\beta F}$ are the corresponding normalizing constants at inverse temperature $\beta = (k_\text{B}T)^{-1}$.
 Given samples from all $\rho_\lambda=\text{e}^{-\beta U_\lambda(x)}/Z_\lambda$ the free energy difference $\Delta F_{0\rightarrow 1}$ between $\lambda=0$ and $\lambda=1$ can be written as {\allowdisplaybreaks